kubesphere/website/content/en/docs/devops-user-guide/how-to-integrate/harbor.md

    {{< notice note >}}

    It is suggested that you use this solution for isolated testing or in a tightly controlled, air-gapped environment.
 For more information, refer to [Deploy a plain HTTP registry](https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry).
 After you finish the above operations, you can also use the images in your Harbor registry when deploying workloads in your project.
-You need to create an image Secret for your Harbor registry, and then select your Harbor registry and enter the absolute path of your images in the **Container Image** tab to search for images.
+You need to create an image Secret for your Harbor registry, and then select your Harbor registry and enter the absolute path of your images in **Container Settings** under the **Container Image** tab to search for your images.

    {{</ notice >}}